oclipa/reactjs-cheat-sheet/README.md

 The chief downside to this approach is that the page only presents data captured at build-time; it cannot present data that changes regularly.

+**NOTE**: This hook only works properly in a production build.
+In a development build, there will be an additional XHR call at runtime to fetch the data.

 Example:

 ```jsx